 The input data and models used for an IRM study's base case are incorporated into an Assumptions Matrix which is prepared early in the study process as this information becomes available (see Table 2-1).
 Before any proposed major enhancement of a model is accepted for use in the base case, it is given a thorough review.
 The review includes testing of the proposed enhancements and may include the preparation of a white paper.
 If it is found that a proposed model enhancement cannot be developed in time for the next IRM study, its implementation may be delayed to the following year's IRM study.
-The IRM Study model base case reflects those resource and transmission system changes that are received by the study input cutoff date and that will be effective on June 1 of the Capability Year to be studied.
+The IRM

-NYSRC Draft Policy 5-1718-- Procedure for Establishing New York Control Area Installed Capacity Requirements
+NYSRC Draft Policy 5-1819-- Procedure for Establishing New York Control Area Installed Capacity Requirements